CondeNastDigital/cnBolt-Extensions-RelationList/README.md

 # cnBolt-Extensions-RelationList

-Provides a backend field where you can select one or more other content objects from different contenttypes.
+Provides a backend field where you can select one or more content objects from different contenttypes.
 The field is similar to bolt's select field but can select more than one contenttype at the same time and provides a better preview.
+This extension also allows to connect to multiple content sources at the same time.

 ## Installation